 Total penalties could include:

 - jail time up to one year if third conviction more than 10 years;

 - vehicle impoundment of up to 90 days if convictions are within 10 years; and/or

 - a third-degree felony charge which carries up to five years imprisonment or a $5,000 fine.

-Anyone who is facing DUI charges should contact Fort Lauderdale DUI attorneys as soon as possible to begin building their defense.
-Contact the Law Offices of Robert David Malove at 888-744-8225 to review DUI charges and possible DUI penalties in Florida.
+Anyone who is facing DUI charges in Florida should contact our experienced Fort Lauderdale DUI defense lawyer as soon as possible to begin building their defense.
+Contact our firm online or give us a call at (954) 861-0384 to review your possible DUI penalties in Florida.